 Tiana A. Bey's practice includes international arbitration related to bilateral investment treaties, arbitration award enforcement proceedings, contract disputes, and family law implicating international issues.
 With 18 years of legal experience, her positions as a paralegal and now attorney have given Tiana a unique and advanced perspective on any case that comes her way.
 Tiana has performed all aspects of litigation from case intake through final disposition at trial.
 She has a wide array of litigation experience including appearing as lead counsel for hearings and trials; interviewing fact and expert witnesses; preparing witnesses for deposition and trial testimony; taking depositions; issuing and responding to discovery; researching potential claims; presenting legal strategy recommendations to partners and clients; counseling clients on likely outcomes; and drafting a wide variety of trial court motions and briefs and appellate briefs in state and federal courts.

-- Represents Claimants in ICSID arbitration against Bosnia and Herzegovina related to claims under the Energy Charter Treaty and the Bilateral Investment Treaty between Slovenia and Bosnia and Herzegovina.
+- Represented Claimants in ICSID arbitration against Bosnia and Herzegovina related to claims under the Energy Charter Treaty and the Bilateral Investment Treaty between Slovenia and Bosnia and Herzegovina.

-- Represents Plaintiffs in litigation against The Islamic Republic of Iran, under the terrorism exception of the FSIA, section 1605A.
+- Represents Plaintiffs in litigation against The Islamic Republic of Iran and the Democratic People’s Republic of Korea (“North Korea”), under the terrorism exception of the FSIA, section 1605A.

 - In defense of SDNY action to enforce Malaysian arbitration award, the team successfully obtained vacatur of U.S. Court’s $71M judgment confirming the award: Provided analysis and drafted trial court and appellate briefs related to a variety of issues, including obtaining a Rule 60(b) vacatur of judgment on NY Convention grounds; recognizing foreign judgment on grounds concerning conflicting judgments, international comity, and collateral estoppel; and defending against post-judgment discovery of a foreign sovereign’s assets under the Foreign Sovereign Immunities Act (FSIA) and the Vienna Convention on Diplomatic Relations.